A Look At State House & Senate Races In Miami-Dade

 The state’s constitution provides that if all candidates in a state or federal election have the same party affiliation and the winner will have no opposition in the general election, all qualified voters, regardless of party affiliation, may vote in the primary election for that office

-Therefore, Democrats, Republicans, and Independents in Miami-Dade can cast ballots in these state congressional races.
+Therefore, Democrats, Republicans, and Independents in Miami-Dade can cast ballots in these races.

 In State Senate District 38, incumbent Democrat Daphne Cambell is being challenged by Jason Pizzo.